 However, any size retailer still has time to design and deploy targeted data analysis programs and reap the rewards next holiday season.
 Gaining insight into customer behavior and buying patterns need not be complex or costly – and the benefits are extensive.

-1. Define what Big Data means to You
+1. Define what Retail Big Data means to You

 - Deep data: offering more detail on customer transactions such as time of day, SKUs purchased and previous similar purchases